TheDeathlyCow/seng201-project/README.md

 # SENG201 21S1 Group 8 Project

-The project's repository can be found on GitLab here: https://github.com/TheDeathlyCow/seng201-project/
+The project's repository can be found on GitHub here: https://github.com/TheDeathlyCow/seng201-project/

 Made by Michael Alpenfels and Jakib Isherwood.